BS-Laboratory/SIRE506/01-Assignment.md

     - Work together, discuss with your friends to decide who to merge **your friend**'s pull request with the main repository.
 A merges B's.
 B merges C's, and so on.

-## Scoring
-1. 50% for proper format of Markdown resume
-2. 50% for correct git tasks